roots/docs/trellis/deploys.md

 ## Configuration

-First you need to have at least one WordPress site configured and working on a remote server.
+First you need to have at least one [WordPress site](https://roots.io/trellis/docs/wordpress-sites/) configured and your remote server provisioned and working according to the [remote server setup](https://roots.io/trellis/docs/remote-server-setup/).

-For deploys, there's only one more required setting and an optional one:
+For deploys, there's a couple more settings needed:

 * `repo` (required) - git URL of your Bedrock-based WordPress project (in SSH format: `git@github.com:roots/bedrock.git`)
+* `repo_subtree_path` (optional) - relative path to your Bedrock/WP directory in your repo if its not the root (like `site` in [roots-example-project](https://github.com/roots/roots-example-project.com))
 * `branch` (optional) - the git branch to deploy (default: `master`)

-Those variables should be added to the corresponding site in `group_vars/<environment>/wordpress_sites.yml`.
+Those variables should be added to the corresponding site in `group_vars/<environment>/wordpress_sites.yml` as detailed in the [docs](https://roots.io/trellis/docs/wordpress-sites/#remote-servers).

+At this point you should also generate your salts and keys and save them to your `vault.yml` file.

 ## Deploying